apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Joel Embiid removes 'Processing,' Philadelphia location from Twitter bio as 76ers' offseason gets messier**
+**Travis King: North Korea says US soldier blamed discrimination**

-You can read more about it [here](https://www.cbssports.com/nba/news/joel-embiid-removes-processing-philadelphia-location-from-twitter-bio-as-76ers-offseason-gets-messier/).
+You can read more about it [here](https://www.bbc.com/news/world-asia-66517280).

 ## Requirements
 - Python 3.8